Bahrain End of Service Gratuity Calculation

 Employees are eligible for gratuity pay at the end of their service period, upon the death of the worker, by a disability preventing his work performance or by a period of sickness which exceeds his entitlement to sick and annual leave.
 According to Article 116, the worker shall be entitled to gratuity for the fraction of the year worked.

-- What is the basis amount that is used to calculate gratuity?
+What is the basic amount that is used to calculate gratuity?

-As per Article 47, leaving indemnity shall be calculated on the basis of the worker’s most recent basis wage in addition to social allowance, if any.
+As per Article 47, leaving indemnity shall be calculated on the basis of the worker’s most recent basic wage in addition to social allowance, if any.